Physical Education

 As part of the EYFS statutory framework pupils are taught:

-Physical development - involves providing opportunities for young children to be active and interactive; and to develop their co-ordination, control, and movement.
+• Physical development: providing opportunities for young children to be active and interactive; and to develop their coordination, control, and movement.
 Children must also be helped to understand the importance of physical activity, and to make healthy choices in relation to food.

 Key stage 1